Constructing knots with specified geometric limits: Background

 Therefore we can pick $r_1\leq r_0$ such that for any disk $D$ of radius at most $r_1$ meeting $F$ the following holds: $D$ is contained in one of the $D_i$, and any translate of $D$ meeting $F_1, \ldots , F_k$ has diameter at most $r_0$.
 Note also that translates of $D$ \emph{not} meeting $F_1,\ldots,F_k$ automatically have diameter at most $r_0$ by construction.

-Now pack circles into $F$ with circles of radius at most $r_1$ by the following constructive process, similar to that of~\cite[Lemma~2.3]{HoffmanPurcell}.
+Now pack $F$ with circles of radius at most $r_1$ by the following constructive process, similar to that of~\cite[Lemma~2.3]{HoffmanPurcell}.
 First choose disjoint circles centred at vertices of $F$, taking their images under $\Gamma$ to ensure equivariance.
 Then take circles centred along edges, again ensuring translates under $\Gamma$ agree.
 Finally, take circles of radius at most $r_1$ with centres in the interior of the region.
 Extend this partial circle packing of $F$ to $\Omega(\Gamma)$ using the action of $\Gamma$, ensuring an equivariant packing.

 This yields a $\Gamma$-equivariant partial circle packing of $\Omega(\Gamma)$ consisting of circles of diameter at most $r_0$ and with regions complementary to the circles consisting of polygonal interstices, with circular arcs as boundaries.
-At this point, additional circles of radius at most $r_1$ may be added to $F$; we add sufficiently many to obtain interstitial regions that are either triangles or quads of diameter at most $r_1$; see Brooks~\cite{Brooks:Schottky} or a more detailed exposition in the thesis \cite[Lemma~3.7]{Stewart:Thesis}.
+At this point, additional circles of radius at most $r_1$ may be added to $F$; we add sufficiently many to obtain interstitial regions that are either triangles or quads of diameter at most $r_1$; see Brooks~\cite{Brooks:Schottky} or a more detailed exposition in Stewart \cite[Lemma~3.7]{Stewart:Thesis}.
 Finally, extend again $\Gamma$-equivariantly to obtain an equivariant partial packing of $\Omega(\Gamma)$ with circles of diameter at most $r_0$, all of whose interstitial regions are triangles or quads of diameter at most $r_0\leq r/2$.

-Consider the group $\Gamma'$ generated by $\Gamma$ and all reflections across the circles in the packing.
-By \refthm{AhlforsBers}, the quasiconformal deformation space of $\Gamma'$ with its Teichm\"uller metric is homeomorphic to (a quotient by some mapping class group of) the Teichm\"uller space of the complementary regions, which are here triangles and quads.
+Consider the group $\overline{\Gamma}$ generated by $\Gamma$ and all reflections across the circles in the packing.
+By \refthm{AhlforsBers}, the Teichm\"uller space of the complementary regions, which here are triangles and quads, maps continuously to the quasiconformal deformation space of $\overline{\Gamma}$ with its Teichm\"uller metric.
 The triangular interstitial regions are conformally rigid.
 The quads have a Teichm\"uller space homeomorphic to $\RR$.

 Brooks shows in \cite{Brooks:Schottky} that there is an explicit homeomorphism $q$ from the Teichm\"uller space of a quad to $\mathbb{R}$ with the property that there is a full packing of a quad by finitely many circles if and only if $q(Q)$ is rational.
 Thus, arbitarily close to any quad $Q$ in the Teichm\"uller space of quads, there is another quad $Q'$ with $q(Q')$ rational.
 Applying this simultaneously to all the quads complementary to the packing, we obtain arbitrarily close configurations where $q(Q')$ is rational for all quads $Q'$.
 We may uniquely pack circles into this quad.